mundi4/Debounce/README.md

 2. If there are special conditions set by the user
     1. If the hover condition is specified, it has a higher priority than otherwise.
     2. If any other special conditions are specified, they have a higher priority than those that are not.
-3. Priority of thes that contain actions.
+3. Priority of tabs that contain actions.
     1. Character-specific/Specialization-specific (Highest)
     2. Character-specific
     3. Shared/Specialization-specific